sash236/Titanic/README.md

-Titanic: Machine Learning from Disaster challenge Wrote R codes to predict survivors with RandomForest.
+#Titanic: Machine Learning from Disaster challenge
+Wrote R code to predict survivors with Random Forest.
-Kaggle profile is at  bit.ly/Kagg123
+Kaggle profile is at http://bit.ly/Kagg123